Frome Country Market ~ If you would like to join us

-Presentation of produce you have to be informed about the requirements for the standard, the labelling and the invoicing of your goods, we are here to help you with that.
-However almost all this information and a great deal more about pricing, packaging, what goods are suitable/unsuitable etc can be found in the national Country Market Handbook.
+Presentation of produce: you have to be informed about the requirements for the standard, the labelling and the invoicing of your goods.
+Each product that you offer for sale must be at least 75% your own work and must not contravene copyright.
+We can help you with all these requirements.
+However almost all this information and a great deal more about pricing, packaging, what goods are suitable/unsuitable etc. can be found in the national Country Market Handbook.
 As a member you will be able to access this on line, or we keep a hard copy for reference.

 If you are a craft person we have one or two tables each and display our crafts on green cloths that are provided by FCM.
 There are a few rules and regulations relating to toys and hand-made crafts, mainly concerning safety, which can be found on the Country Market website.
 The ‘crafters’ man their tables so they can answer any questions/queries from customers.

 Selling to the public we like to give our customers a friendly, personal service and because our produce is our own we can often cater for special requests.
 Because we are representatives of a national organisation as well as members of a local co-operative we like our customers to know we are part of a whole.
 When behind the counter we do ask you to wear a Country Market tabard, apron or fleece or something bearing the C.M. logo (this can be provided for you).
 Names on badges are also helpful.

 The money side of things: at the end of market when all your produce is checked off your sales invoice goes to our bookkeeper.
 13% of your sales are deducted for running expenses and contributions to Country Markets; you can collect your takings for the previous month from the treasurer in market on the first Thursday of the following month in the form of a cheque.